Avaq/dollar.mvc/README.md

 ## Introduction

-Another JavaScript MVC framework that makes use Underscore.js and jQuery or Zepto.
+Another JavaScript MVC framework that makes use of Underscore.js and jQuery or Zepto.

 This is the framework that will be used in the [Tuxion.Framework](https://github.com/Tuxion/tuxion.framework).